Diego Luri: Early life and career

-Born and raised in the Rio neighborhood of Campo Grande, Diego wanted to be an artist since childhood, but only began his experience in his youth, singing in church choirs.
-He first graduated as a journalist, in 2009, when he was invited to present the TV show Vida e Missão, broadcast by Band Rio and later by CNT.
-He was also a webreporter for Rede TV and, still working as a reporter, began his artistic training as an actor at Casa das Artes de Laranjeiras (CAL).
+Luri was and raised in the Rio de Janeiro neighborhood of Campo Grande.
+He studied journalism, and in 2009, he presented the TV show Vida e Missão, broadcast by Band Rio and later by CNT.
+He was also a web reporter for Rede TV and, still working as a reporter, began his artistic training as an actor at Casa das Artes de Laranjeiras (CAL).
 He was part of the vocal group Réus Confessos, along with other musical theater artists.
-In 2011, the actor received the award for Best Supporting Actor at the Rio de Janeiro City Theater Festival for Beauty and the Beast.
+In 2011, he received the award for Best Supporting Actor at the Rio de Janeiro City Theater Festival for Beauty and the Beast.
 His first major role was in the Broadway show Shrek – O Musical, in its Brazilian production, which ran in the cities of Rio de Janeiro and São Paulo and toured throughout 2014.
 For his performance as the protagonist of the show, he was nominated for the Bibi Ferreira Award in the Breakthrough Actor category.

 Shrek – The Musical

-In 2012, Diego was selected from more than 2,000 candidates and unseated more than 1,200 actors to play the protagonist of the show Shrek – The Musical in Brazil.
-At the time, it was said that Tiago Abravanel would play the character, but according to the producer, the invitation never took place.
-The actor Rodrigo Sant'anna, invited to play Donkey in the play, was one of the main supporters of the casting of Diego Luri for the role.
-As the ogre, Diego made his debut in major musicals and had wide media coverage.
-His costume weighed over 20 kg and the makeover used to take three hours to complete.
-His performance received good reviews and led him to be nominated for Breakthrough Actor of that year at the Bibi Ferreira award.
+In 2012 Luri was selected from more than 2,000 candidates to play the protagonist of the show Shrek – The Musical in Brazil.

+His costume weighed over 20 kg and his makeup took three hours to apply.
+His performance received good reviews.